 On May 26, 2020, June 18, 2020, and June 23, 2020, putative securities class actions complaints were filed in the Supreme Court of the State of New York, County of New York, against the Company, certain of its current and former directors and executives, and the underwriters of the Company's initial public offering and follow-on offering.
 The lawsuits variously alleged that the Company made false and misleading statements and material omissions in its prior registration statements and other public statements by failing to disclose the Fabricated Transactions disclosed in the Company's April 2, 2020 announcement, and the impact of those Fabricated Transactions on the Company's financial statements, in violation of Sections 11, 12 and 15 of the Securities Act.
 On October 16, 2020, the court appointed co-lead plaintiffs and consolidated the lawsuits under the caption In re Luckin Coffee Inc. Securities Litigation, 651939/2020 (N.Y.
 Sup.
 Ct.).
 A consolidated amended complaint was filed on December 23, 2020, adding claims against investment vehicles owned by former officers and directors of Luckin and Luckin's agent for service of process, Cogency Global.
 The amended complaint also asserted claims under the Securities Act on behalf of a class of purchasers of convertible senior notes issued by Luckin in January 2020.
-On March 30, 2021, the U.S. Bankruptcy Court issued an order recognizing the Cayman Proceeding as a foreign main proceeding and imposing an automatic stay of litigation in the territorial jurisdiction of the United States against Luckin or its assets in the territorial jurisdiction of the U.S. Bankruptcy Code.
+On March 30, 2021, the U.S. Bankruptcy Court issued an order recognizing the Cayman Proceeding as a foreign main proceeding and imposing an automatic stay of litigation in the territorial jurisdiction of the United States against Luckin or its assets in the territorial jurisdiction of the United States against Luckin or its assets in the territorial jurisdiction of the United States, to the extent provided in section 362 of the U.S. Bankruptcy Code.